LegionofMany/411BlockPages/blockpage411/README.md

-Excellent — this README is a solid foundation.
-Now, let’s **upgrade** it to match everything your client wants.

-Below is your **updated and expanded README.md**, rewritten for clarity and alignment with your client’s full vision — including:
 ✅ The **three-field wallet search page (wallet, exchange, receiving address)** ✅ The **auto-prefilled dropdown** for top 100 exchanges (with “Other” option) ✅ The **flag/report workflow**